Asian shares gain after Wall Street's rally, but hopes are tempered by trade war uncertainties

 “Make no mistake, this was highly stage-managed diplomacy.
 But the optics are good and the implications real.
 It signals that even this administration recognizes the economic drag of unrelenting tariffs,” he said in a commentary.

-Hong Kong’s Hang Seng, which gained 3% a day earlier after Chinese and U.S. officials announced the agreement to pause tariffs and reduce them, fell 0.7% to 23,374.06.
+Hong Kong’s Hang Seng, which gained 3% a day earlier after Chinese and U.S. officials announced the agreement to pause tariffs and reduce them, fell 0.7% to 23,374.06 on heavy selling of technology shares.

 The Shanghai Composite index edged 0.2% higher to 3,374.93.
 Taiwan’s Taiex jumped 1.9%.